-Surrounded by gorgeous Medieval and Renaissance buildings, Piazza Maggiore, Bologna’s main square, is a perfect example of the city’s varied and interesting architecture.
+Surrounded by gorgeous medieval and Renaissance buildings, Piazza Maggiore, Bologna’s main square, is a perfect example of the city’s varied and interesting architecture.
 Located in the very heart of Bologna, the eclectic square has been the focal point of Bologna’s social and political life since the 13th century, which makes it one of the oldest squares in the country.

 Visit the Basilica di San Petronio

-However, the relics of the saint were transferred to Basilica di San Petronio only in 2000, having been preserved in the Santo Stefano church until then.
 After spending some time exploring the church, don’t forget to also check out Neptune’s Fountain, facing Piazza Maggiore from Piazza del Nettuno (Neptune’s Square).
 The fountain, made of marble and bronze, was built between 1563 and 1566 and symbolizes the power of the pope ruling the world like Neptune rules the oceans.

-Pay a Visit to Basilica of San Domenico
+Pay a visit to Basilica of San Domenico

 So, start with the palaces and then make your way south.
-About 500 meters south of Piazza Maggiore and Basilica di San Petronio (7 minutes on foot), you will come across Basilica of San Domenico, an impressive historic basilica with a gorgeous Romanesque façade.
-Since it’s open for all to visit, you can go inside and admire the numerous sculptures, paintings and the remains of Saint Dominic.
+About 500 meters south of Piazza Maggiore and Basilica di San Petronio (7 minutes on foot), you will come across the Basilica of San Domenico, an impressive historic basilica with a gorgeous Romanesque façade.
+Since it’s open for all to visit, you can go inside and admire the numerous sculptures, paintings, and the remains of Saint Dominic.

 Spend an Hour or Two Exploring the Museo Civico Archeologico

-After admiring the palaces surrounding Piazza Maggiore or exploring the Basilica of San Domenico, return to Via dell’Archiginnasio near Basilica di San Petronio to visit Museo Civico Archeologico.
+Next, head to Via dell’Archiginnasio near Basilica di San Petronio to visit Museo Civico Archeologico.
 The Civic Archaeological Museum is one of the most prestigious institutions in Bologna, housing priceless Etruscan, Roman, and Egyptian artifacts in a gorgeous palace from the 1400s.
 Located just off Piazza Maggiore, the museum has been open to the public since the late 19th century.